letisiapangataa/letisiapangataa.github.io/_posts/2022-06-07-microsoft-power-platforms.md

 This allows organizations to have a library of applications to facilitate day to day operations.
 These apps might include solutions for facilities management, solutions to assist with employee onboarding, solutions for streamling process and more.

-Now that we have examined the business value provided by Microsfot Power Platform, we're able to examine different components in more detail.
+Now that we've examined the business value provided by Microsoft Power Platforms, we're able to examine different components in more detail.